0ptim/DeFiChainWiki/docs/auto/DeFiChain_ecosystem.md

 ---
 title: DeFiChain ecosystem
-description: TODO - Short description of this page.
+description: DeFiChain ecosystem shown in a simplified graphic.
+Ways to get fiat in and out of the ecosystem.
 ---

 ![DeFiChain ecosystem](./../media/DefiChain_EcoSystem_1.02.jpg)